 With that in mind, avoid buying a plot with planning permission that is about to expire — consent will expire before you have chance to get started and you may pay over the odds.
 This is especially relevant on consents that were hard fought or where planning policy may have changed.

 How Do I Know if I Need Planning Permission?

-Larger outbuildings or extensions, or builds/improvements in designated areas or involving listed buildings, are also likely to require planning permission.
+Larger outbuildings or building an extension, or builds/improvements in designated areas or involving listed buildings, are also likely to require planning permission.

 What Can I Build Without Planning Permission?